 The Group manages its liquidity in order to maintain sufficient financial resources to meet obligations as they fall due.
-A portion of the Group's resources that would cover several months' expenses is retained in readily realisable bank and money market deposits and thus liquidity risk is considered to be low.
+A portion of the Group's resources that would cover several months' expenses is retained in readily realisable bank and money market deposits and thus liquidity risk is low.
+National Indemnity is responsible for settling insurance claims.